victor7stepanov/files-upload/README.md

 # Files upload plugin

-The plugin created for uploading images to server
+The plugin was created for uploading images to server

 Implemented features: opening selected images, uploading these ones to server